pbanj/Breadtools/Readme.md

 2. Follow what it says
 3. If icons dont show up reboot or restart explorer

-if you want to use open bash here you need to follow [enable the linux subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
+If you want to use open bash here you need to follow [enable the linux subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).

 If you would like take ownership in your context menu you will find it in the "take ownership" folder.